ashthemech/AutoCAD-Essential-Training/README.md

   * Learned how to edit existing blocks in the block editor view.
   * Learned how to replace blocks using the new BReplace tool.
   * Learned how to explode nested blocks into their original blocks, and the file size limitations of doing so.
+  * Learned how to create a simple dynamic block with parameters and actions.
+  * Learned how to save objects, geometries, and blocks into a .dwg file using write block for reuse in other drawings.

 <details>